 Statues at William Ricketts Sanctuary, Dandenong Ranges

-Olinda and Sassafras
+Yarra Valley and Dandenong Ranges Drive: Olinda and Sassafras

 Olinda, Dandenong Ranges by car

-Driving on from William Ricketts Sanctuary there are the two charming hilltop villages Olinda and Sassafras.
-Both villlages have historic buildings and small tourist stores, boutiques and eateries.
-Olinda and Sassafras also make a good base for longer walks in the Dandenong hills.
+Driving on from the sanctuary there are the two charming hilltop villages Olinda and Sassafras.
+Both villlages have historic buildings and nice tourist shops, boutiques and eateries.

 Olinda, Yarra Valley and Dandenong Ranges drive